Single Path One-Shot Neural Architecture Search with Uniform Sampling: Experiment Results

 \section{Experiment Results}

 \paragraph{Dataset.} All experiments are performed on \emph{ImageNet} \cite{russakovsky2015imagenet}.
-We randomly split the original training set into two parts: 50000 images for validation (50 images for each class exactly) and the rest as the training set.
+We randomly split the original training set into two parts: 50000 images are for validation (50 images for each class exactly) and the rest as the training set.
 The original validation set is used for testing, on which all the evaluation results are reported, following~\cite{cai2018proxylessnas}.

-\paragraph{Training.} For the training of the supernet and retraining of the best architecture (after evolutionary search) from scratch, we use the same settings (including data augmentation strategy, learning rate schedule, etc.) as \cite{ma2018shufflenet}.
-The batch size is 1024.
-Supernet is trained for 120 epochs (150000 iterations) and the best architecture for 240 epochs (300000 iterations).
-Training uses 8 \emph{NVIDIA GTX 1080Ti} GPUs.
+\paragraph{Training.} We use the same settings (including data augmentation, learning rate schedule, etc.) as \cite{ma2018shufflenet} for supernet and final architecture training.
+Batch size is 1024.
+Supernet is trained for 120 epochs and the best architecture for 240 epochs (300000 iterations) by using 8 \emph{NVIDIA GTX 1080Ti} GPUs.

-\paragraph{Search Space: Building Blocks} First, we evaluate our method on the task of \emph{building block selection}, i.e. to find the optimal combination of building blocks under a certain complexity constraint.
-Such search space has been exploited in recent state-of-the-art NAS systems like \cite{tan2018mnasnet,cai2018proxylessnas,wu2018fbnet}, which achieves outstanding performance on ImageNet.
+\paragraph{Search Space: Building Blocks. } First, we evaluate our method on the task of \emph{building block selection}, i.e. to find the optimal combination of building blocks under a certain complexity constraint.
 Our basic building block design is inspired by a state-of-the-art manually-designed network -- \emph{ShuffleNet v2}~\cite{ma2018shufflenet}.
 Table~\ref{tbl:arch} shows the overall architecture of the supernet.
+The ``stride'' column represents the stride of the first block in each repeated group.
 There are 20 \emph{choice blocks} in total.
-Each choice block has 4 candidates, namely ``choice\_3'', ``choice\_5'', ``choice\_7'' and ``choice\_x'' respectively (see Appendix 1 for details).
+Each choice block has 4 candidates, namely ``choice\_3'', ``choice\_5'', ``choice\_7'' and ``choice\_x'' respectively.
 They differ in kernel sizes and the number of depthwise convolutions.
 The size of the search space is $4^{20}$.
+We use $ \text{FLOPs} \le 330M $ as the complexity constraint, as the FLOPs of a plenty of previous networks lies in [300,330], including manually-designed networks~\cite{howard2017mobilenets,sandler2018mobilenetv2,zhang2018shufflenet,ma2018shufflenet} and those obtained in NAS~\cite{cai2018proxylessnas,wu2018fbnet,tan2018mnasnet}.